noahehall/theBookOfNoah/0current/react17andFlowAndJs.md

     - you want to define your type separately from the object your annotating
       - as a `type` alias for exporting, e.g. in tests
       - as an `opaque` for internal use
+    - to document external data
+      - use super type for ALL of the params they contain
+      - use opaque type subclass for the values you use
+        - I hate not knowing both sets of values, ignorance is not bliss
   - sometimes
     - may be appropriate, but not generally